top of page

 Engines:

 1. ALL SWITCHES MUST BE CLEARLY LABELED.
-NO LEFT TO RIGHT SWITCHES.
-MUST BE UP AND DOWN.

 2. Engine swapping is allowed.
 Engines must be mounted within 4’’ of the original mounts.
 Any mounting of the engine will be allowed provided it does not reinforce the car in any way.
 You may chain the engine.

-4. Engine guards or full engine cradles are not allowed.
+4. Engine guards or full engine cradles are NOT allowed.

-5. Distributor protectors, and pulley protectors are not allowed
+5. Distributor protectors are NOT allowed.

-7. Engine must have an air cleaner.
+8. Engines must have an air cleaner.

-8. No skid plates allowed.
+9. No skid plates allowed.

-9. No starting fluid allowed
+10. No starting fluid allowed

 Transmission: